HIS 135: WORLD MYTHOLOGY

 c) Lecture: The Olympian Pantheon (II)

-Follow the instructions outlined within the Olympian Pantheon Discussion Topic and come ready to talk briefly in class about what you studied.
+Follow the instructions outlined within the Olympian Pantheon Discussion Topic and come both with your completed notes and ready to talk briefly in class about what you studied.

 a) Discussion: Sophocles' Oedipus Rex